SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-2-nested-loops-exam-problems/exam-problems/axe/axe.md

 ![](/assets/chapter-6-2-images/05.Axe-01.png)

+### Divide the Figure into Parts

+We divide the figure into 3 parts: upper part, middle part (the handle), down part.

 After we have declared and initialized **the variables**, we can begin drawing the figure by starting with **the upper part**.
 We can see from the examples what the structure of **the first row** is, and we can create a loop, which runs **`n`** times.
 At each iteration of the loop **the middle dashes** increase by 1, and **the right dashes** decrease by 1.

 ![](/assets/chapter-6-2-images/05.Axe-02.png)